 HB 1139 would modify either the category or subcategory of Archuleta, Delta, Saguache and Summit counties for purposes of increasing the salaries of county elected officials.
 As the state constitution prohibits an elected official from receiving a raise during his/her term, these salary increases would not go into effect until the elected official is reelected in either 2024 or 2026.
-An amendment is being prepared for committee to add the additional counties to the legislation: Eagle, Grand, Las Animas, Ouray and Pitkin.
-The bill is scheduled to be heard on Tuesday, Feb 21 in House Transportation, Housing and Local Government Committee.
+An amendment was added to the bill in committee to add five additional counties to the legislation: Eagle, Grand, Las Animas, Ouray and Pitkin.
+As amended, the bill was passed by the House on a 62-3 vote and should be introduced in the Senate this week.
+CCI fact sheet can be found here.